EndyKaufman/ngx-bind-io/README.md

 Directives for auto binding Input() and Output() in Angular7+ application

-***Attention !!!
-For correct work in AOT, all Inputs and Outputs ​​must be initialized, you can set them to "undefined".***
+***For correct work, all Inputs, Outputs and host properties ​​must be initialized, you can set them to "undefined".***

-For check project for use bindIO directives, you may use [ngx-bind-io-cli](https://www.npmjs.com/package/ngx-bind-io-cli) and run:
+For check project ready to use bindIO directives, you may use [ngx-bind-io-cli](https://www.npmjs.com/package/ngx-bind-io-cli) and run:
 ```bash
 npx ngx-bind-io-cli ./src --maxInputs=0 --maxOutputs=0
 ```